istio/istio.io/content/en/blog/2020/on-demand-egress-gateways/index.md

 {{< /text >}}

 {{< text bash >}}
-$ curl -vvv -k -HHost:<my-hostname> --resolve "<my-hostname>:15443:127.0.0.1" --cacert example.com.crt "https://<my-hostname>:15443/status/200"
+$ curl -vvv -k -HHost:<my-proxied-service-hostname> --resolve "<my-proxied-service-hostname>:15443:127.0.0.1" --cacert <cert> "https://<my-proxied-service-hostname>:15443/status/200"
 {{< /text >}}

-Where `<my-hostname>` is the hostname to access through the `my-ingressgateway` and `example.com.crt` is the certificate defined for the `ingressgateway` object.
+Where `<my-proxied-service-hostname>` is the hostname to access through the `my-ingressgateway` and `<cert>` is the certificate defined for the `ingressgateway` object.
 This is due to `tls.mode: SIMPLE` which [does not terminate TLS](/docs/tasks/traffic-management/ingress/secure-ingress/)

 #### Service-to-service access